rattanoutdoorfurniture/rattan-outdoor-furniture/README.txt

 ###2014-05-02###

+*Work on a little bug that keeps plaguing me today with the cart details.
+I was hung up on this, then I stopped to work on the Laptop Recovery.
+I'm back working on it now.
+I will update this with details on the fix.
 *Instead of moving past the colors, after talking to Larry, I thought this needed to just be fixed so i can move on to the cart.
 Fixed add to cart.
 Set and send color and quantity to cart.
 Working now on re-styling the quantity (now managed by magento too).
 *Pulling in color options broke the Add-to-Cart functionality.
 This should be fixed.
 Needs to be styled on "container2" for add-to-buttons.
 *Got the color options to pull into the product page.
 Now I'm about to make sure it gets passed to the cart, along with quantity.